apache/spark/docs/mllib-clustering.md

 ## Streaming clustering

 When data arrive in a stream, we may want to estimate clusters dynamically, updating them as new data arrive.
-MLlib provides support for streaming KMeans clustering, with parameters to control the decay (or "forgetfulness") of the estimates.
-The algorithm uses a generalization of the mini-batch KMeans update rule.
+MLlib provides support for streaming k-means clustering, with parameters to control the decay (or "forgetfulness") of the estimates.
+The algorithm uses a generalization of the mini-batch k-means update rule.
 For each batch of data, we assign all points to their nearest cluster, compute new cluster centers, then update each cluster using:

 `\begin{equation}
     c_{t+1} = \frac{c_tn_t\alpha + x_tm_t}{n_t\alpha+m_t}